ubc-library-rc/gis-reference-mapping/content/hands-on4.md

 If there are multiple elements in the foreground, you can choose contrasting colors to distinguish them, or, choose similar colors to connect them.
 Likewise, choosing similar colors for backgrounded items like a data source statement and north arrow, can help minimize the number of colors the viewer has to interpret.

 Additionally, it can help to use the eyedropper color sampling option to match these elements' color to whatever they are on top of (like the ocean) and then simply make them a tad darker so they are visible still.
 Same with legend backgrounds and neatlines (borders around map items).
+You can also copy and paste the color's hex code, or add it to your pallette.

 Be careful, however, not to make colors too light, lines to thin, or text too small.
 What appears contrasting on the computer screen will be less contrasting in print.
 Best practice is to have text size _at minimum_ 7pt, and line width _at minimum_ .3 or .5pt.
 Again, it depends on your medium of publication but if you plan to publish your maps in print, err on the side of darker, wider, and bigger.

 -  [ColorBrewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) is a fantastic resource for generating customized color palettes.
 [Coloring for Colorblindness](https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40) will help you design colorblind-friendly palettes.